 Rupert Sanders brings us the live-action version of the famous manga/anime – Ghost In The Shell.
 It features Scarlett Johansson in the lead role.
 The film was not well received by regular viewers or the fans because it was more of an origin story and struggles to bring the anime to life.
 Rupert’s earlier film was Snow White and the Huntsmen which also was unable to hold the audience’s attention.
 But we aren’t here to review the film.
-Here’s the Hollywood film Ghost In The Shell explained, spoiler Alert.
+Here’s the plot and ending of the Hollywood movie Ghost In The Shell explained; spoilers ahead.

 The location of the events of the movie is not made clear.
 We can assume it is somewhere in America.
 The story is set in a future time where most humans have cybernetic augmentation for enhancing their speed, vision, strength, etc. The leading company that does this augmentation is Hanka Robotics.
 However, Hanka Robotics is an evil firm.
 Here’s why.
 They scout around for runaways and capture them.
 They use them for experimentation.
 When experiments fail, they kill them and discard them.
 The CEO, Cutter, is the main villain.